William Allen Butler: Early life

 Butler was born on February 20, 1825, in Albany, New York.
 He was the son of the poet and lawyer Benjamin Franklin Butler and his wife Harriet Allen and, via his mother, the nephew of naval hero William Howard Allen.
 Butler graduated from the University of the City of New York in 1843 and became a New York lawyer.

+Benjamin Franklin Butler was a prominent figure in Butler’s life, but also American history as he served as the Attorney General under President Martin Van Buren.
+His father had great prominence in his life and ultimately influenced him to pursue a career in law.
+Additionally his mother was a humanitarian and engaged in public service often.
+In combination, this created the attitude that formed William Allen Butler into the lawyer and scholar that he became.

+Butler grew up around politics and literature that later developed into his career in government, justice and literature.
+This early start to his passions would later set him up to be successful, methodical and a complex legal scholar that impacted the legal system forever.
+His family was the biggest pivotal force that contributed to his career and passions later on in life, and he carried that with respect.
+Butler carried those values so deeply that he was dedicated to passing down those values to his own family lineage once he got married later on in life.
+William Allen Butler contributed those values in social commentaries later in his career that ultimately left a mark on materialistic society.

 Career

+William Allen Butler attended the University of the City of New York, which today is known as NYU.
+Later on, Butler chose to pursue his strong passion for the legislative process.
+Butler’s work was centered around making very complex legal systems more understandable and accessible to a wider audience and different social classes.
+In his work, Butler sought clarity and conveying his insight, which was conveyed through his various publications.
+His analytical insight contributed to shaping a modern and accessible approach to legal writing.

 After being admitted to the bar, Butler practiced law and eventually headed the firm of Butler, Stillman & Hubbard.
 He served as president of the American Bar Association and the Association of the Bar of the City of New York.

 He contributed travel writing and comic writing to The Literary World, a series on 'The Cities of Art and the Early Artists' to the Art Union Bulletin and also wrote for the Democratic Review.
 His most famous satirical poem, Nothing to Wear, was first published anonymously in Harper's Weekly in 1857 (see 1857 in poetry), though Butler was forced to reveal his name after someone else claimed authorship.
+In the work, Butler famously comments on the materialistic nature of society and how it is obsessed with outward status.
+It took over urban society as a witty commentary and spoke to the superficial needs of American society.